-If like most people, your idea of the ideal dog is a well-behaved canine that knows the basics and beyond and listens with eager attention for the cues to perform tasks, you are probably interested in an easy to train breed of dog.
+If like most people, your idea of the best dog breed is a well-behaved canine that knows the basics and beyond and listens with eager attention for the cues to perform tasks, you are probably interested in an easy to train breed of dog.
 The easiest dog breeds to train have in common a certain high level of intelligence in addition to moderate to high amounts of energy and a nature that is eager to please.
-The easiest dog breeds range from small to large, from the German Shepherd to the Shetland Sheepdog amongst herding groups and the Poodle to the Labrador Retriever among Sporting and Non-Sporting breeds, as ranked by the AKC.
+The easiest dog breeds range from small to large, from the German Shepherd to the Shetland Sheepdog amongst herding dog breeds and the Poodle to the Labrador Retriever among Sporting and Non-Sporting breeds, as ranked by the AKC.

 Importance of Training

 Dogs give people love, loyalty, and companionship.
 In return, to operate in human society, they deserve training so they know how to properly behave and understand what is expected of them.
 A well-trained dog is a safe dog.
 Neither a danger to people, other dogs, or animals, the dog that has received proper training will also not be a danger to itself, knowing not to run away and to return when called upon.
 Because trained dogs know their expectations and have a better understanding of the human world they must navigate, they are less fearful and less prone to reacting out of fear.
 Scared dogs can be dangerous dogs.
 Training also builds the bond between animal and human, exercises the dog’s mind and body, gratifies the dog by giving it rewarding work to do, and can end in cute or useful tricks that will delight you and your human companions.

 What Makes a Dog Easy to Train?